KarinKeren/predictive_model_for_Incoming_level-/README.md

 e.
 Conclusions

 Supervised Algorithms Used:
-The main code implemented supervised learning algorithms (Logistic-Regression) in Scikit-learn, evaluated the best algorithm that fit the data, then optimized the classifier using Principal component analysis (Principal component analysis).
+The main code implemented supervised learning algorithms (Logistic-Regression) in Scikit-learn, evaluated the best algorithm that fit the data (optimize using Principal component analysis (PCA).

 # Data

 The dataset used in this project is included as income_pred.csv.
-The modified census dataset consists of approximately 32,000 data points, with each datapoint having 14 features.
+Th dataset consists of approximately 32,000 data points, with each datapoint having 14 features.

 # Features

+ID : count
 age: Age
 workclass: Working Class (Private, Self-emp-not-inc, Self-emp-inc, Federal-gov, Local-gov, State-gov, Without-pay, Never-worked)
 education_level: Level of Education (Bachelors, Masters, Doctorate, Assoc-voc,etc)